boostercloud/booster/docs/examples/cart-service/README.md

       // This is the common case: we receive the previous state of the cart and modify it according to the event received.
       // In this case, we just add the new item. return new Cart(
           currentCart.id,
           Cart.newItems(currentCart.items, event.sku, event.quantity)
       )
     } else {
       // If there wasn't any previous Cart, we return one with the new item in it return new Cart(
           event.cartId,
           [{
             sku: event.sku,
             quantity: event.quantity
           }]
       )
     }
   }

-  // Helper function that creates a copy of the current cart items but adding the new one public static newItems(items: Array<CartItem>, sku: string, quantity: number): Array<CartItem> {
+  // Helper function that creates a copy of the current cart items and adds the new one public static newItems(items: Array<CartItem>, sku: string, quantity: number): Array<CartItem> {
     return items.map(item => {
       if (item.sku == sku) {